-Acoustic design is a fundamental part of most acoustic consultancy projects.
-After a noise measurement survey has been carried out there is usually a need to design mitigation measures to solve a noise problem, or to prevent a future noise problem arising.
-For some types of buildings acoustic design of room finishes is necessary to enhance internal acoustics.
-Getting acoustic design wrong can mean either expensive over provision, or costly remedial works, or ending up with rooms not fit for purpose.
+Acoustic design is a key part of almost every acoustic consultancy project.
+After a noise survey has been carried out there's usually a need to design mitigation measures to solve a noise problem, or to prevent a future noise problem arising.
+For some types of buildings, acoustic design of room finishes is also necessary to enhance internal acoustics.
+Getting acoustic design wrong can mean either expensive over-provision, or costly remedial works, or ending up with rooms not fit for purpose.

 Examples of acoustic design are: